 Remove those unwanted Google Chrome extensions

-We all know what a web browser is and most of us know there are different browsers out there to choose from such as Internet Explorer, Edge, Firefox and Chrome to name the most popular ones.
+We all know what a web browser is and most of us know there are different browsers out there to choose from such as Edge, Firefox and Chrome to name the most popular ones.
 Each one of these browsers has its own features and once you try a few you will usually stick with one that suits you the best.

 If that particular web browser is Google Chrome then you might know that you can add what they call extensions to it to enable additional functionality or features.
 Some of these extensions are created by Google and others are created by third party developers.
 Some of the things these extensions can do are allow for screen captures or act as a PowerPoint file viewer and so on.